Tensaku

 Paste images as layers

 Ctrl+V drops a clipboard image into the canvas as a resizable, movable layer.
+Annotate over it, reorder it in the layer panel, or undo it like any other annotation.

 Zoom controls